 fbpx

-Jobs for Americans in Europe
+Jobs in Europe for Americans

 Happy relaxed confident young businesswoman

-Top Jobs for US citizens in Europe
+8 Top Jobs in Europe for US citizens

-Information technology
+1. Information technology

 Woman Using Macbook Sitting on White Couch

 Tech is a broad term so what roles are most in demand?
 You can count on software developers and engineers to be high on the list but also growing sectors like cybersecurity, data science, cloud computing, UX design, and AI and IoT are hot fields to look into.
+And like the US, jobs in tech are some of the best paying jobs abroad.

-Project management
+2. Project management

 The demand for project managers around the world is growing.
 There was already high demand for PMs before the pandemic, however it has grown even more-so because companies are either recovering or reinventing themselves for the digital age.
 PMs make the list of top 10 job postings in the UK, France, Belgium, the Netherlands, and Luxembourg.